bekk/bekk-christmas/post/thecloud/serverless-api-with-zeit-now.md

 };
 ```

-So in order to retrieve Hannah's gift list, we simply go to the route `/api/hannah`.
+So in order to retrieve Albert's gift list, we simply go to the route `/api/albert`.
 Neat, right?

 ## So how do I deploy this?
 Well, I promised you that the API could be deployed with one single command.
 And that's totally true, just stay in your project's root and run the command `now` in the terminal.
 Now will spin up a server for you and provide free automatic SSL with zero configuration.
 After around 30 seconds, you will receive a url like this `https://gift-lists.username.now.sh/` and your API is accesible through it.